assaydepot/trialinsights_api_v1/README.md

 A `name` is a string value corresponding to a valid __primary search__ or __secondary search__ name shown in the table below.

 ##### Primary Search and Secondary Search Names
-Primary search value strings are free text and secondary search value strings are controlled filters using the vocabulary of ClinicalTrials.gov.
 The valid strings for the `name` property of a name/value object is shown in the table here:

 | name  | Type | Behavior |
 | ------------- | ------------- | --------------------------------------- |